-The following implementation protocol describes the allocation of investment authority and responsibilities between SCERS' Board, Staff and consultants.
-Overall, the Real Return implementation protocol delegates the most time intensive elements of the process to Staff and consultant, while preserving the Board's oversight of the overall Real Assets asset class.
+The following implementation protocol describes the allocation of investment authority and responsibilities between SCERS' Board, Staff, and consultants.
+Overall, the Real Return implementation protocol delegates the most time intensive elements of the process to Staff and consultant, while preserving the Board's oversight of the overall Real Return asset category.

-On an annual basis, the Board will approve the long-term Asset Allocation Structure and Annual Investment Plan for the individual asset classes within the Real Return asset category, as developed and presented by Staff and Consultant.
-These include Real Estate, Real Assets, in addition to any exposure to Commodities and TIPS.
+The Board will approve the long-term Asset Allocation Structure for the individual asset classes within the Real Return asset category, as developed and presented by Staff and Consultant.
+These include Real Estate, Real Assets, in addition to any exposure to Liquid Real Return and TIPS.
 The long-term Asset Allocation Structure for underlying Real Return asset classes will articulate the long-term direction and objectives of each asset class including elements such as: (1) asset allocation targets and ranges by strategy and geography, and types of investment vehicles; (2) a target range for the number of investment managers for Real Estate and Real Assets; and, (3) the role of Fund of Funds and strategic partners.

-The Annual Investment Plan will articulate the direction over the next year in taking the necessary steps to achieve the above objectives of the long-term Asset Allocation Structure of the underlying asset class.
+On an annual basis, the Board will approve the Annual Investment Plan for the individual assets classes within the Real Return asset category.
+The Annual Investment Plan will articulate the direction over the next year in taking the necessary steps to achieve the above objectives of the long-term Asset Allocation Structure of the underlying asset classes.

-The execution of the long-term Asset Allocation Structure and Annual Investment Plan will vary between that of Real Estate and Real Assets, and that of Commodities and TIPS.
+The execution of the long-term Asset Allocation Structure and Annual Investment Plan will vary between that of Real Estate and Real Assets, and that of Liquid Real Return and TIPS.